-Programme Code: 10 Bachelor of Computer A Bachelor of Computer Applications Title of the Paper Core Practical 1 - C Programming Lab Batch Hours / Week Credits 2021-2022 5 75 2
+Programme Code: 10 Bachelor of Computer Applications Title of the Paper Core Practical 1 - C Programming Lab Batch 2022-2023 Hours / Week 5 Total Hours 75 Credits 2

 - 1. To introduce C Programming concepts to develop the programming knowledge. - 2.
 To enhance their analyzing and problem solving skills and use the same for writing programs in C. - 3.
 To guide the candidates to explore the fundamental building blocks in the programming language.